-- approval for the \$170 million loan in connection with the Old Post Office discussed below) evaluated Mr. Trump's Statements of Financial Condition.
+- 617. As with earlier credit memos, this 2014 credit memo (which also recommended approval for the \$170 million loan in connection with the Old Post Office discussed below) evaluated Mr. Trump's Statements of Financial Condition.
 In particular, this credit memo incorporated figures from the 2011, 2012, and 2013 Statements.
 In connection with that assessment, the credit memo stated: "Although Facilities are secured by Collateral, given the unique nature of these credits, the credit exposure is being recommended based on the financial profile of the Guarantor."
 The bank in this memo derived a "DB Adjusted" net worth for Mr. Trump as of June 30, 2013 by starting with Mr. Trump's reported values, reducing them to adjusted values to account for the risk that an asset's value might change in the future and that the borrower's valuation might be overly optimistic, and then totaling assets and subtracting liabilities. - 618.
 Amended Trump Chicago loan documents-including an agreement and a personal guaranty-were executed by Mr. Trump in May 2014.
 These new loan documents contained terms and conditions governing submission, certification, and misrepresentation of Mr. Trump's Statements of Financial Condition that were substantially similar to those describe above for the Doral and 2012 Trump Chicago loans.
 In the amended Trump Chicago guaranty, Mr. Trump certified that his June 30, 2013 Statement of Financial Condition was true and correct in all material respects and that the Statement "presents fairly Guarantor's financial condition as of June 30, 2013."

-- down the Trump Chicago loan to an overall balance of \$45 million.
+- 619. By the time of the annual review in July 2015, the Trump Organization had paid down the Trump Chicago loan to an overall balance of \$45 million.
 Since the property had been appraised at \$133 million, Mr. Trump's personal guarantee was eliminated because the LTV ratio was 34%--below the 35% threshold in the stepdown provision.
 A subsequent credit report states: "the loan documentation identifies the Guaranty reduction as a permanent event, meaning appraisals that are completed going forward will not change the Guaranty level, regardless of their value." - 620.
 Either Mr. Trump, Eric Trump or his trustees certified the accuracy of the Statement of Financial Condition in connection with the Trump Chicago loans discussed herein for every year from 2013 through 2021, either through the execution of an amended guaranty or through the submission of a compliance certificate. - 4.
 Deutsche Bank Loan Issued in Connection with Trump Old Post Office Hotel in Washington, D.C. - 621.
 In approximately July 2013, Deutsche Bank began considering whether to extend credit for the Trump Organization's redevelopment of OPO in Washington, DC. - 622.
 The Trump Organization had obtained the right to redevelop the property as the result of a bidding process by the U.S. General Services Administration that company described as "one of the most competitive selection processes in the history of the agency."
 According to the Trump Organization: